0xmzn/OSC22-Linux-Workshop/session-3/README.md

 ### Unix Philosophy
 #### "Do One Thing and Do It Well"
-The ideology of doing small pieces of software and connecting them together to form a bigger, more powerful software is what makes Unix-like operating system so efficent.
-This ideology was first developed at AT&T Bell Labs by Doug McIlroy and Ken Thompson.
+The ideology of creating small pieces of software and connecting them together to form a bigger, more powerful software is what makes Unix-like operating system so efficent.
+Unix-like OSs is powerful in part because of high composability.
+This ideology was first developed at AT&T Bell Labs by Doug McIlroy and Ken Thompson under the name of I/O Redirection and Piping.

 <p float="left">
 <img src="../imgs/doug.jpg" width="384" height="480">
 <img src="../imgs/ken.jpg" width="384" height="480">
 </p>

 ### Input and Output Streams

-For every program, even operating systems, there is what we call standard input and output streams, they are used to take input from the user “standard input(stdin)”, and give the user output “standard output(stdout) and standard error(stderr)”.
+All programs launched on the operating systems has three streams:
+- **STDIN:** when the program reads input, it comes from here.
+- **STDOUT:** when the program prints something, it goes here.
+- **STDERR:** a 2nd output the program can choose to use (usually for error messages).

+By default, **STDIN** is your keyboard, **STDOUT** and **STDERR** are both your terminal.

 ![Stream Diagram](../imgs/streamDiagram.png)